apache/incubator-kie-kogito-examples/serverless-workflow-github-showcase/github-service/README.md

 [Follow the GitHub documentation](https://docs.github.com/en/developers/apps/setting-up-your-development-environment-to-create-a-github-app) to create a new GitHub App and a private key.

 When asked to set permissions, choose "Access: Read & Write" for **Issues** and **Pull Requests**.
-In "Subscribe to Events" section set "Pull request".
+Then, in "Subscribe to Events" section set "Pull request".
-This way you will be able to make changes in the repositories' PRs that you've installed the GitHub App.
+This way you will be able to make changes in the repositories' PRs where you've installed the GitHub App.

 After creating the private key, download it locally in somewhere safe.